Research

 The role of mammalian enhancers in gene regulation and its evolution

 All cells in an organism share the same genome sequence.
-By expressing different genes in different contexts, multicellular organisms achieve cellular complexity – adult humans have a few hundred different cell types that all derived from one fertilized egg cell through differential regulation of developmental genes.
+By expressing different genes in different contexts, multicellular organisms generate cellular complexity – adult humans have hundreds of different cell types that all derive from one fertilized egg cell through differential regulation of developmental genes.
 Enhancers, distal cis-regulatory elements, play an important role in facilitating cell type- and time point-specific gene regulation.
 Typically, one gene is regulated by many enhancers, each of which is active in a limited spatiotemporal context.
-In contrast to mutations in the promoter or the coding sequence, the effect of evolutionary change occurring at an enhancer can be restricted to the context in which the enhancer is active.
-Studying enhancer evolution is therefore fundamental to understand the origin of mammalian complexity and lineage-specific adaptations.
+One goal of the lab is to understand how enhancers affect the activity of their target genes, and how evolutionary or disease-related mutations affect this interplay.

-Research in our lab employs computational and functional genomics to study gene regulatory evolution in mammals.
-Using computational approaches we identify enhancer sequences and uncover patterns indicative of evolutionary change.
+Research in our lab employs computational and functional genomics to interrogate enhancer action in mammals.
+Using computational approaches we identify enhancer sequences and uncover patterns indicative of enhancer activity and mutations that could affect this activity.
 We further use genome-scale assays to characterize developmental gene expression programs, to identify enhancer sequences, and to explore their activity in mammalian cell model systems derived from induced pluripotent stem cells (iPSCs).
 Please see Publications for research output from our lab.